Sceptre/sceptre-cdk-handler/README.md

 ## How to install sceptre-cdk-handler

-Simply `pip install sceptre-cdk-handler`. **Additionally, you need the [AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) installed along with its prerequisites and the [CDK Assets](https://www.npmjs.com/package/cdk-assets) NPM packacge**.
+1) Install the Sceptre CDK handler using `pip install sceptre-cdk-handler`
+2) Install the AWS CDK following the instructions in [AWS CDK Getting Started]((https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html))
+3) Install the [CDK-Assets](https://www.npmjs.com/package/cdk-assets) NPM package using `npm install cdk-assets`

 ## How to use sceptre-cdk-handler